richie312/Email_Django_App/README.md

 ## Steps to create the application

 1. Setup the AWS RDS Database with Django.
+Done

 2. Create the model and create fields in the database using django ORM.
+Done
+    - connect with the existing table and manipulate the data.

 3. Make the Frontend webform and integrate it with Django backend.